SiCuellar/SongAmbassador_API/README.md

 ## About the Project

 SongAmbassador_API is the BackEnd to a full-stack application.
 It creates an API built in JavaScript using the Express library.
-The full will allow users to search for artists/songs and favorite them into selected playlist.
+The full app will allow users to search for artists/songs and favorite them into selected playlist.

 ## Local Setup